-The Torch Funds allow graduate and undergraduate students at the Haslam College of Business to gain valuable experience managing a portfolio of securities on a live exchange.
+The Torch Funds allow graduate and undergraduate students, majoring in Finance, at the Haslam College of Business to gain valuable experience managing a portfolio of securities on a live exchange.
 Students must apply to become Torch Fund managers, and the process is highly competitive.
 The college’s Carroll, Haslam, LaPorte and McClain Torch Fund managers have unlimited access to the Masters Investment Learning Center’s resources to manage these funds.

 Graduate Torch Funds

-The Haslam and LaPorte Torch Funds provide Haslam’s first-year MBA students the opportunity to manage a portfolio of securities currently worth approximately $1.6 million combined.
+The Haslam and LaPorte Torch Funds provide Haslam’s first-year MBA students majoring in Finance the opportunity to manage a portfolio of securities currently worth approximately $3.85 Million combined.

 The reports detail the fund’s holdings and performance over three performance periods and relate that performance to a benchmark based on the S&P 500 and Barclays U.S. Aggregate Bond Index.